Restriction Groups in MYOB Acumatica

 1. Control the visibility of sensitive data for employees of your organization.
 To do this, you include in a restriction group the entities for which you need to restrict the visibility, and the users who should or should not be able to view these entities.
 For details, see Restriction Groups with Users.

-2. To relate entities to one another so that they are used only together on MYOB Advanced forms (or so that they cannot be used together).
+2. To relate entities to one another so that they are used only together on MYOB Acumatica forms (or so that they cannot be used together).
 To do this, you include in a group only related entities and do not include users.
 For more information, see Restriction Groups Without Users.

 You can find details on configuring restriction groups in Configuration of Restriction Groups.

-In MYOB Advanced, you can use specific forms to create restriction groups, view the entities included in a group, and manage the list of entities of a particular type in a restriction group.
+In MYOB Acumatica, you can use specific forms to create restriction groups, view the entities included in a group, and manage the list of entities of a particular type in a restriction group.
 For details on the typical operations you can perform with restriction groups, see Operations with Restriction Groups.

 Restriction Groups with Users